ogcio/ogcio-ds/govie-frontend/docs/releasing/publishing-from-a-support-branch.md

 8. Run `npm run build-release` to:

-- build GOV.UK Frontend into the `/package` and `/dist` directories
+- build GOV.IE Frontend into the `/package` and `/dist` directories
 - commit the changes
 - push a branch to GitHub